Spin order, spin excitations, and RIXS spectra of spin-1/2 tetramer chains: Introduction

 In a dimer Heisenberg antiferromagnetic chain, the energy states split into the ground and excited triplet states.
-The transition from the ground state to the excited triplet state creates a triplon excitation.
+The transition from the singlet ground state to the excited singlet, triplet, and quintet states, creating high-energy excitations.
 For a trimer Heisenberg antiferromagnetic chain, the energy state for a trimer can be excited from the ground state to the excited doublet or quartet state.
-The corresponding collective spin excitations are doublons and quartons, respectively.
+The corresponding collective spin excitations are doublons and quartons, respectively~\cite{ChengNPJQM2022,ChengNPJQM2024,LiPhysRevB.111.024404}.
 However, currently there is no study that investigates how these excitations can emerge and, most importantly, what the associated experimental signatures are.
-Additionally, the energy of these excitations lie above the range of the spinons and the magnons~\cite{SuPhysRevB.78.104416,WenPhysRevB.80.155131,MaPhysRevX.13.031016,LiPhysRevLett.127.263004,Songsciadv.aao4748,PollmannPhysRevB.86.125441}.
-This is because the energy levels for the high energy excitations are dependent on the intrinsic Hillbert in a single dimer, trimer, or tetramer unit, while the energy levels for the spinon and the magnon are a consequence of the average exchange interactions of the spin chain.
-Typically, inelastic neutron scattering (INS) is utilized to investigate magnetic properties~\cite{GaoPhysRevB.109.L020402}.
-While INS is effective at detecting low energy excitations quite accurately, accessing the high energy spin excitation modes that arise, for example, in a tetramerized spin chain can be difficult.
-Thus, we analyze the origins of the 1D tetramer spin chain phases and specifically compute the resonant inelastic x-ray scattering (RIXS) spectrum, an experimental technique which can adequately probe high energy excitations of a 1D quantum spin chain~\cite{Kumar_2018,SchlappaNatComm2018,NoceraSciRep2018,KumarPhysRevB.102.075134,NagNatComm2022,Schmiedinghoff2022}.
+Additionally, the energy of these excitations lies above the range of the spinons and the magnons~\cite{SuPhysRevB.78.104416,WenPhysRevB.80.155131,MaPhysRevX.13.031016,LiPhysRevLett.127.263004,Songsciadv.aao4748,PollmannPhysRevB.86.125441}.
+This is because the energy levels for the high-energy excitations are dependent on the intrinsic Hilbert space of a single dimer, trimer, or tetramer unit, while the energy levels for the spinon and the magnon are a consequence of the average exchange interactions of the spin chain.